 Please note, a PGCE or PGDE is classed as a longer course for funding purposes so you may be eligible to receive an additional income-tested, weekly amount for extra weeks of study beyond the standard 30 weeks and 3 days.

-Students aged 60 or over on the first day of the first year of their course may be entitled to a Maintenance Loan up to a maximum of £4,106.View Maintenance Loan tables for full-time students
+Students aged 60 or over on the first day of the first year of their course may be entitled to a Maintenance Loan up to a maximum of £4,221.

 You will not have to start repaying the total of your student loans until the April after you have completed your course and are earning above a certain threshold amount.
-The repayment threshold for students joining a course in the following academic year is reviewed in April each year and currently stands at £27,295 a year.
+The Government has announced that repayment thresholds for students joining PGCEs or PGDEs in academic year 2023/24 will be £25,000 a year.

 The amount you repay will be linked to your income.
 Each year you will be expected to repay 9% of your income that is above the repayment threshold.
-So, for example, if your salary is £30,000 a year, with a repayment threshold of £27,295 a year, the 9% repayment would only apply to £2,705, meaning you would repay just over £20 a month.
+So, for example, if your salary is £30,000 a year, with a repayment threshold of £25,000 a year, the 9% repayment would only apply to £5,000, meaning you would repay around £37.50 a month.
 If your income falls below the repayment threshold, for any reason, you will not have to make repayments until your income rises above this threshold again.

 The Government will typically apply interest on your student loans at inflation (Retail Price Index – RPI) plus 3%, while you are studying, and up until the April you are due to start repaying.
 The interest rate will vary from the April you are due to start repaying, subject to your income level.
 A Government cap of 7.3% is currently in place until August 2023 on the maximum interest rate that can be applied to most student loans.
 Further information about student loan repayments is available on GOV.UK.